empassion-health/claims_preprocessing/README.md

 # Claims Preprocessing

-This is the Tuva Project's Claims Preprocessing Engine, which is a dbt project to profile and transform raw claims data so that it's ready for analytics.
+This is the Tuva Project's Claims Preprocessing data mart, which is a dbt project to test and transform raw claims data so that it's ready for analytics.
 It's based on a methodology we developed at Tuva using (1) our experience working with healthcare claims data and (2) published papers on the topic.

-From a high-level it does the following things:
+From a high-level claims preprocessing groups claims into encounters (i.e. visits) by:
-- Assigns encounter types to individual claim lines using logic based on bill type code, revenue code, and place of service code
+- Assigning encounter types to individual claim lines using logic based on bill type code, revenue code, and place of service code
-- Groups individual claims into a single encounter by merging claims with overlapping or adjacent dates, for the same patient, provider, condition, etc.
+- Grouping individual claims into a single encounter by merging claims with overlapping or adjacent dates, for the same patient, provider, condition, etc.
-- Crosswalks professional claims to institutional encounters
+- Crosswalking professional claims to institutional encounters

 We'll post the DAG for this preprocessing engine soon!

 Knowledge Base:
-- We'll post the full methodology for this preprocessing engine soon!
+- We'll post the full methodology for claims preprocessing soon!
 - Check out the output [data model](https://thetuvaproject.com/docs/category/core) for this preprocessing engine

 ## Pre-requisites